Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 - **Governor:** Once a Republican stronghold, the district has seen a dramatic Democratic surge in gubernatorial races, with Stein (D) winning by over 34 points in 2024.
 High turnout in suburban Mecklenburg and growing diversity have fueled this shift, while Gaston’s suburbs are increasingly competitive, though the GOP still dominates in Gastonia proper.
 - **Senate:** Senate races have followed the same pattern, with Democratic margins rising from single digits to over 15 points in 2022.
 The district’s mix of affluent suburbs, diverse communities, and shifting cultural attitudes has made it a Democratic stronghold in federal races, but Gaston County continues to deliver strong Republican totals, especially in Gastonia.
 - **Attorney General:** Democratic candidates have posted double-digit wins in every cycle since 2016, with Jackson (D) winning by nearly 23 points in 2024.
 The trend mirrors the top of the ticket, with strong support from college-educated, minority, and younger voters in Mecklenburg, while Gaston’s GOP base remains resilient.
-- **Lt Governor:** The Democratic advantage has widened, from a near-tie in 2016 to a 19-point win in 2024, as suburban and minority turnout has surged.
+- **Lt Governor:** The Democratic advantage has widened, from a near-tie in 2016 to a 19-point win in 2024, as suburban and minority turnout increased.
 The race closely tracks presidential and gubernatorial results, with Gaston’s suburbs playing a key role in the margin, but Gastonia and rural Gaston precincts still provide a solid Republican floor.
 - **Supreme Court:** Judicial races have become increasingly lopsided, with Democratic margins above 12 points in every recent contest and Riggs (D) +17.7 in 2024.
 The results underscore the district’s deep blue identity and the growing influence of Charlotte’s professional and minority communities, as well as the competitive but still Republican-leaning nature of Gaston’s suburban and exurban precincts.

 **Narrative Note:**
 - *NC-14 is a textbook example of suburban realignment in North Carolina, covering the fast-growing southern and western suburbs of Charlotte and extending into Gaston County.
 The district’s political culture is shaped by rapid population growth, economic opportunity, and increasing racial and ethnic diversity.
 Once a Republican bastion, NC-14 has become a Democratic stronghold as college-educated, nonwhite, and younger voters reshape the electorate.
 Mecklenburg County’s suburbs—especially Ballantyne, Matthews, and Pineville—have trended sharply left, while Gaston County, though still more conservative, is no longer immune to these changes.
 Gastonia remains a GOP stronghold, with Republicans still winning large majorities there, but Democratic candidates have made steady gains in Belmont, Mount Holly, and other Gaston suburbs.
-High turnout, competitive down-ballot races, and a dynamic, diverse population make NC-14 one of the most closely watched and politically dynamic districts in the state, with its future likely to mirror the broader trends of suburban America.*
+High turnout, competitive down-ballot races, and a dynamic, diverse population make NC-14 one of the state’s most closely watched and politically dynamic districts, with its future likely to mirror the broader trends of suburban realignment in America.*

 **Key Takeaways**